Analysis | Benghazi looms large over GOP and the Jan. 6 committee

 It was a gaffe that seemed to contribute (among other things) to McCarthy failing in his initial shot at becoming speaker.
 Gowdy even rebuked him for politicizing his committee’s work.

-“The question I think you really want to ask me is, how am I going to be different,” McCarthy told Hannity.
+“The question I think you really want to ask me is: How am I going to be different?”
+McCarthy told Hannity.

 Hannity acceded.

-McCarthy continued: “What you’re going to see is a conservative speaker that takes a conservative Congress that puts a strategy [in place] to fight and win.”
+McCarthy continued, “What you’re going to see is a conservative speaker that takes a conservative Congress that puts a strategy [in place] to fight and win.”

 And that’s when McCarthy pitched the Benghazi select committee as a successful political effort to knock Clinton down a few pegs.

 Republicans have made little secret about the true reason for their aversion to a Jan.
-6 committee: that they know it’s politically bad for them.
-They’ve made no bones about the fact that they’d rather not relive scenes in which their supporters attacked the seat of U.S. government, their president played an obvious role, and their complicity in Trump’s “Big Lie” is an unavoidable topic.
+6 committee: They know it’s politically bad for them.
+They’ve made no bones about the fact that they would rather not relive scenes in which their supporters attacked the seat of U.S. government, their president played an obvious role and their complicity in Donald Trump’s “Big Lie” is an unavoidable topic.

 But the committee here is very similar to the Benghazi committee, which Republicans assured everybody was very important, as are the circumstances of what’s being investigated.
 Yet Republicans apparently have no strong desire to emulate the Democrats’ participation.
 If you want to understand why, just look at how McCarthy himself seemed to play up the raw politics of that committee.

-And also consider this: What happens if and when Democrats seek testimony similar to Clinton’s — say from Trump, who like Clinton might be lining up another presidential bid, or even from McCarthy himself.
-If you’re McCarthy, you recognize the political peril in all of that, and you’d rather kneecap the whole thing from the start.
+And also consider this: What happens if and when Democrats seek testimony similar to Clinton’s — say from Trump, who like Clinton might be lining up another presidential bid, or even from McCarthy.
+If you’re McCarthy, you recognize the political peril in all of that and you’d rather kneecap the whole thing from the start.
 Virtually everything we’ve seen from him reinforces how much that’s the prevailing calculation, which probably shouldn’t be a surprise given what happened six years ago.